stfnrm/nrgsurf-backend-config/config.README.md

-x# CitrinOS Development Environment Configuration Guide
+# CitrinOS Development Environment Configuration Guide

 This guide explains how to configure and deploy CitrinOS in a development environment using Helm charts and Kubernetes.